DiGregorio, Gaspar (1905-1970)

 Died Smithtown, NY, June 11, 1970.

 DiGregorio, an in-law of the Bonannos and Magaddinos, was a clothing manufacturer and a prominent member of the Bonanno Crime Family in New York City.
-DiGregorio reportedly served as best man in Joseph Bonanno's wedding and was godfather to Bonanno's oldest son Salvatore (Bill).
+DiGregorio served as best man in Joseph Bonanno's wedding and was godfather to Bonanno's oldest son Salvatore (Bill).

+He was a trusted group leader within the Brooklyn-based Bonanno Crime Family.
 With support from Magaddino, DiGregorio seized control of the Bonanno crime Family after Joe Bonanno disappeared in the early 1960s.
 Joe Bonanno's son fought the takeover and the so-called Banana Wars were the result.